 - GnuPG for e-mail encryption and signing: In this article, we show recent security vulnerabilities in OpenPGP/GPG.
 Furthermore, we talk about the basic workflow when using GPG for e-mail encryption, and show several alternatives and their use cases.

-Besides, we split the main Git repository of our blog and published the Git repo that contains the content of our blog.
+Besides, we split the main Git repository of our website and published the Git repo that contains the content of our website.
 You can see every single change of our articles on GitHub now.
 We did this mainly for transparency reasons; however, readers with a GitHub account can also use this way to report issues or suggestions for improvements.

-Moreover, we tweaked the CSS style of the blog a little bit and added additional ways to contact us.
+Moreover, we tweaked the CSS style of the website a little bit and added additional ways to contact us.

 In October, we will proceed to revise our Web server security series, as announced last month.
 The revision is a challenging process that takes some time.
 We intend to split general content and software-specific content for better maintainability.